auth0/docs/articles/migrations/index.md

 #### Am I affected by the change?

-If you are calling the `/tokeninfo` endpoint directly, make sure that the value of the `iss` attribute of the `id_token` being validated matches your Auth0 account namespace: `https://${account.namespace}/`.
+If you are calling the `/tokeninfo` endpoint directly, make sure that the value of the `iss` attribute of the `id_token` being validated matches your Auth0 tenant namespace: `https://${account.namespace}/`.

 ::: note
 You can use [jwt.io](https://jwt.io/) to decode the token to confirm the `iss` attribute value.